Bethenny Frankel Says She’s Married After Surprising ‘RHONY’ Exit

 — Bethenny Frankel (@Bethenny) August 22, 2019

-As the Inquisitr reported previously, Frankel said that she was moving on to other things in her life, including being with her family, focusing on her charity B Strong, and working on reality tv projects.
+As The Inquisitr reported previously, Frankel said that she was moving on to other things in her life, including being with her family, focusing on her charity B Strong, and working on reality TV projects.

 “With the changes in modern culture, I want to highlight the strength, confidence and unstoppable power that women have.
 My experience at Bravo has been an incredibly magical ride.
-I am so grateful to them for highlighting my entrepreneurialism and allowing me to pave the way for many women to achieve their goals,” she said.
+I am so grateful to them for highlighting my entrepreneurialism and allowing me to pave the way for many women to achieve their goals,” she said recently.